The Neuroscience of Singing. The neuroscience of singing shows that when we sing our neurotransmitters connect in new and different ways.

 Some are quick and some are more involved and even if you’re not in the USA, they are useful music advocacy activities.
+Please let me know if you try any of them – I’d love to see some pictures or a video!
 Music Education Improves Students' Academic Performance, But Active Participation Is Required.
 Teachers have long observed the effect that music education can have on students, but recent research is showing just how integral learning a musical instrument is to a child’s development.

 Using the most advanced brain analysis technology, Dr. Commercial Music – a Paradigm Shift in Music Education - National Association for Music Education (NAfME) By NAfME member Michael Parsons Director of Instrumental Music Briarcrest Christian School Memphis, Tennessee Commercial Music Education has revolutionized our program (at Briarcrest Christian School) and has allowed our students to experience higher levels of musical excellence than ever before.